audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 ![image age](age.png)

 As expected, student clients are mostly in their 20's while VIP clients are usually over 50 years old.
-The majority regular individual clients are 40 to 60 years old.
+The majority of regular individual clients are 40 to 60 years old.

 ![image age by segment](age_segment2.png)